-9. Some gender aspects
+9 Some gender aspects

-The resident population of Musanze district is 416,000.
-Males comprise 191,000 and females 225,000, meaning females outnumber males by 34,000.
+The resident population of Nyamasheke district is 394,000, of which 177,000 are male and 217,000 female, meaning that females outnumber males by 40,000.

-Figure 9.1 presents the percentage of heads of household by gender in Musanze district.
-It shows that 27% of households in Musanze district are headed by females, while 68 are male-headed; 5% are 'de facto female-headed households', i.e. those headed by females in the absence of a male head who is ordinarily present.
+Figure 9.1 below presents the percentage of heads of household by gender in Nyamasheke district.
+It shows that 28.4% of households in Nyamasheke district are headed by females; the percentage of households headed by females is 27.7% at national level and 28.7% at Western Province level.

+7.6% of households in Nyamasheke district are 'de facto female-headed households', i.e. those headed by females in the absence of a male head who is ordinarily present.

-Figure 9.1 Sex of heads of household in Musanze
+Figure 9.1 Sex of heads of household in Nyamasheke

 Source: EICV3.
 Note: In addition to the households who reported the household head as female, other households were headed by females in the absence of a male head.
-We call these households 'de facto female-headed households.
+We call these households 'de facto female-headed households'.
 These households were temporarily headed by females whose husbands had been away for long periods of time.

-Figure 9.2 shows the percentage distribution of employment by gender in Musanze district.
-It shows that the majority of females in Musanze district are small scale-farm workers (73%), and 10% are wage farm workers.
-The majority of males are also involved in either small scale-farm work (37%) or wage non-farm work (42%); 12% do wage farm work and 9% independent non-farm work.
+Figure 9.2 shows the percentage distribution of employment by gender in Nyamasheke district.
+It shows that the majority of females in Nyamasheke district are small-scale farm workers (67.4%).
+14.8% are wage farm workers, 9.1% are independent non-farm workers and 7% are wage non-farm workers.
+The majority of males are also involved in small scale-farm work (40.3%); 35.5% are wage non-farm workers, 12.9% are wage farm workers and 9.3% are independent non-farm workers.

-Figure 9.2 Employment type by sex in Musanze
+Figure 9.2 Employment type by sex in Nyamasheke